bazelbuild/bazel/site/docs/skylark/deploying.md

 `.travis.yml` file to your repository with the following content:

 ```
+dist: xenial  # Ubuntu 16.04

-# On trusty images, the Bazel apt repository can be used.
+# On trusty (or later) images, the Bazel apt repository can be used.
 addons:
   apt:
     sources: